Styner2023/ecommerce-tutorial/P04-Styling-Header/readme.md

 Sweet!
 We see some font change!

+the `rel` attribute tells the browser what type of file you are linking to, in this case a "stylesheet", and the `href` attribute tells the browser where to find that file.

 We want our website name to be on the left side and the navigation links (Home, about, cart) to be on the other side.
 For this, we will use **flexbox layout**.

 # What is flexbox?
 Flexbox helps to position elements inside a container.
 We set flex properties on the parent element (container) to make elements inside the container move.

+Flex box arranges all of the child elements along an axis which can horizontal or vertical.

 > [info]
 >
 > To learn more about flexbox: [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp)

-The flex container becomes flexible by setting the **display** property to flex.
+The flex container is activated by setting the **display** property to flex: `display: flex;`.

 ```<Header>``` is our container so we will be setting the display property of header to flex.
 In order to refer to our header inside the css file we will be using it's class name.